Codecademy/docs/content/java/concepts/methods/methods.md

 ### Visibility modifiers

-#### public

-Methods declared as public can be called from everywhere, inside and outside of the object or the class.
+- public: Methods declared as public can be called from everywhere, inside and outside of the object or the class.

-#### private

-Methods declared as private can only be called within the object or the class.
+- private: Methods declared as private can only be called within the object or the class.

-#### package private

-Methods declared as package private can only be called from classes within the same package.
+- package private: Methods declared as package private can only be called from classes within the same package.-

-#### protected

-Methods declared as protected can only be called from inside the class or from inside classes inherited from that class.
+- protected: Methods declared as protected can only be called from inside the class or from inside classes inherited from that class.

 ### Additional modifiers